cedricbonhomme/cedricbonhomme.org/content/about.md

 ### Parenting

-Despite my work and passion for computer science, I do my best to spend a lot of time with them.
-Which can be chalenging nowadays.
-I try to teach them everything I can and of course to have fun together.
+Even with my deep commitment to computer science, I make it a priority to spend quality time with my children.
+In today's fast-paced world, this can be challenging, but I do my best to teach them as much as I can while ensuring we have fun together.

 ### It's fine if it's hard

 I always valued efforts.
-Even when I was a teenager (a bit weird no ?).
+Hard effort is good for the body.
+Discomfort makes you stronger and comfort makes you age faster.
-Later when I was at the university.
+I really started doing more sport when I was 32 and I quickly felt stronger than at the age of 20.
 Today I tend as well to specifically value more what has endured.
 A watch that you are using since 10 years will be probably ready for another decade.
 Same for cars, I do not change a working car.
 Do not buy a brand new camera but try to make great photos with your current equipment.
 Look for new ideas, techniques, skills, new places.
 It's more work but rewarding.

-Hard effort is good for the body.
-Discomfort makes you stronger.
-Comfort makes you age faster.
-I really started doing more sport when I was 32 and I quickly felt stronger than at the age of 20.

 Reading books is good for you.
 Big companies do not forget to remind us to finish a movie, watch a video, read Twitter.
 Who remind you to read books ?